uwcirg/tb-mobile-app/src/Content/changelog/en.md

 - Add label for archived patients in the chat tab
 - Add link to survey on archived patient popup
+- Add note from patient about skipped photo reports on report list

 General: